Meet The 2026 Selection Committee

 To protect everyone involved, adjudicator scores are identified only by code (for example, “Adjudicator A,” “Adjudicator B”) in all reports, and names are never shared.

-Access to adjudication data is limited to a small group of non-applicant committee members to maintain confidentiality, and board or committee members who apply to perform do not have access to this data at any point in the process.
+Access to adjudication data is limited to a small group of non-applicant committee members to maintain confidentiality, and board or committee members who apply to perform do not have access to any identifying information at any point in the process.

 This creates a fair and safe environment where adjudicators can be honest, applicants are treated equally (including board members who apply), and everyone can trust that the process is handled with care.